tymyrddin/blue-network/README.md

 ## Mind

 A Thaum is the basic unit of magical strength.
-It has been universally established as the amount of magic needed to create one small white pigeon or three normal sized billiard balls. ~TP
+It has been universally established as the amount of magic needed to create one small white pigeon or three normal-sized billiard balls. ~TP